henih/dev-logs/README.md

 ### 23-02-2024

 - Learned about the concept of Redux Thunk

+### 26-02-2024

+- Praticed Promise and learned more and practiced how to write async await